 Mentoring my sons: The main mentoring purpose for my boys is to give me support as I begin dealing with intimate issues and conversations.
 You will come along beside us as a dad in areas I cannot gloss over or take lightly.
 I want to deal with topics my children need to be educated on and addressed with boldness, without apology, but with great wisdom.
 I believe in “innocent in evil and wise in what is good” – I have used that as I carry on conversations dealing with sex – I don’t want to give them a heavier suitcase than they can carry; however, I do want to be with them when they first begin to hear about and understand the gift that God will give them in marriage.

 Mentoring my daughters: The main mentoring purpose for my girls is to give them role models – men who model Jesus as well as giving them a trusted group to ask questions on sensitive subjects.

 I am aware that this group will need to be handled with utmost integrity which explains my reason for asking couples vs. individuals to be on the mentor board.
 The enemy seeks to kill, steal and destroy – I do not want to be unaware of his schemes.
 God brings life abundant . . .
 I believe this team can help me bring life abundant in this season for our family.

 I am asking you to pray about making a commitment to be a part of this team for twelve-eighteen months.
-The introduction meeting will be on Tuesday, January 29th, 2002 from 7–9 p.m. at my house.
-My children will be there for the first part of the meeting to be with you and hear our guest speaker.
-I have asked Lori Salierno (author of “When Roosters Crow”) to share her accountability concept.
-After the brief message, the children will go to bed and I will share my heart and answer your questions.
+The introduction meeting will be on __________________________ .
+My children will be there for the first part of the meeting as we talk about the accountability concept and what mentoring will look like.
+After that, the children will go to bed and I will share my heart and answer your questions.